ASTex-ICube/semiproctex/README.md

  The [PPTBF_Structures_Src](PPTBF_Structures_Src) directory contains code required to produce procedural binary structures from files of PPTBF parameters, and a real-time viewer to be able to design and edit PPTBF parameters interactively (works under Windows, Linux port soon).
- More tools to come (ex: PPTBF database generator, spanning the space of PPTBF parameters).
+ More tools to come (e.g.: PPTBF database generator, spanning the space of PPTBF parameters).

  Note: GPU shader code is not optimized, due to back and forth between CPU and GPU versions during development.
 Cleaning and documentation to come...